aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/get-excel/_index.md

 | 413  | Payload Too Large           | Uploaded file exceeds size limit. |
 | 500  | Internal Server Error       | Unexpected server error. |

+> **Notes:**
+> - Large workbooks may take longer to convert; consider increasing the request timeout.
+> - Some formats (e.g., `ODS`) are not supported for certain Excel features such as macros.

 ## How to Use the GetWorkBook API with SDKs

+> **Prerequisites:**
+> - A valid **JWT access token** obtained via the Aspose.Cells authentication flow.
+> - The source workbook must be stored in a supported Aspose storage or supplied directly in the request.
+> - Ensure the API version (`v3.0`) matches the latest released version.

 ### GetWorkBook API Specification

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 ### Example Request